felixlopz/hubrise-test-task/content/contributing/en/overview.md

       description: Editorial guidelines for contributors.
       to: /contributing/style-guide
       icon: fa-check
-    - title: Elements to Provide
+    - title: Copy and assets
       description: Copy and assets integrated technical partners can provide.
       to: /contributing/copy-and-assets
       icon: fa-pencil